-When you move the mouse pointer around the stage,
+When you move the mouse-pointer around the stage,

-This is because the sprite is programmed to go to the mouse pointer forever.
+This is because the sprite is programed

-Now that the pencil sprite follows the mouse pointer, it should draw as it moves.
+Now that the pencil sprite follows the mouse-pointer,

 Select the pen menu.

-Drag a "pen down" block into the forever loop.
+Drag a pen down block into the forever loop.

 Click to run it again.

-Test it out by moving the mouse pointer around the stage.
+Test it out by moving the mouse-pointer around the stage.

-To erase all the drawings and marks, click the "clear" block.
+To erase all the drawings and marks,

 This game should always start with a blank canvas,

 to the top of the block stack.

 When the flag is clicked, the drawing clears,

-Program the pencil sprite to go the mouse
+Program the pencil sprite to go to

-Use the "pen down" block to make the pencil sprite draw.
+Use the pen down block to make the pencil sprite draw.

-Add a when flag clicked event and a "clear" block to the start of the program.
+and a clear block to the start of the program.